While I’m (still) not commuting to Kin Insurance, I’m able to log about 1 hour of podcast listening time on my walks every day.

 2. Snacks Daily

-I guarantee you’ll enjoy the entertaining hot takes hosts Nick and Jack have each day for you and in only 15 minutes, you’ll be smarter on what’s happening in the financial and tech world, especially when things are changing so fast!
+I guarantee you’ll enjoy the entertaining (and hot) takes hosts Nick and Jack have each day for you.
+In only 15 minutes, you’ll be smarter about what’s happening in the financial and tech world, especially when things are changing so fast!

 iTunes Link: Snacks Daily